List of Billboard Adult Contemporary number ones of 1981: Chart history

-Dolly Parton (left) topped the chart with "9 to 5", the theme song from the film of the same name, in which she starred.
+Dolly Parton topped the chart with "9 to 5", the theme song from the film of the same name, in which she starred.

 The British-Australian soft rock duo Air Supply's song "Here I Am (Just When I Thought I Was Over You)" spent a total of three weeks at number one.

 Sheena Easton reached number one with "Morning Train (9 to 5)".
 The song had been titled simply "9 to 5" in her native United Kingdom, but was re-titled for the American market to avoid confusion with Parton's song.

 Kenny Rogers spent six weeks at number one with "I Don't Need You", the longest-running chart-topper of the year.